rkonoplev/dniester/docs/en/DATABASE_GUIDE.md

 ## Authentication & Access Control

-### Default Users & Passwords
+### Default CMS Users & Passwords

 **⚠️ Important**: These are passwords for the CMS web interface, not the MySQL database.

 #### For Clean Database (New Installation)
-After executing migrations V1-V6 on a fresh database:
+After executing migration V3 on a fresh database:

 | Username | Password | Role | Email | Purpose |
 |---|---|---|---|---|